katcipis/sophia/notes/books/soul-new-machine.md

 was something that the board of directors was willing to buy.

-At the same time he was selling the idea of building this machine to the engineers as something extremely exciting, as an opportunity to exert extreme creative power.
+At the same time he was selling the idea of building this machine to the engineers as something extremely exciting (no one wants to build insurance), as an opportunity to exert extreme creative power.
 But it was a tough sell, most engineers thought about it as a "kludge", a depreciative term indicating that the machine would have a lot of ugly hacks because of its constraints of compatibility.
-But West was very good at convincing people, he was relentless, and in the end he was able to assemble the team.
+But West was very good at convincing people, he was relentless, and in the end he was able to assemble a good team.

 West had the ability to turn every single aspect of the project, even the more simple and boring ones, in something awesome, embedding